Supearnesh/ml-census-pca/README.md

-# Dimensionality Reduction of US Census Data using Principal Component Analysis (PCA)
+# Dimensionality Reduction of US Census Data using Principal Component Analysis